-Just keep in mind that Followerwonk’s free plan lets you analyze an account for free as long as it has less than 35k followers.
+Remember that Followerwonk’s free plan lets you analyze an account for free as long as it has less than 35k followers.
 So for accounts with a larger following, you will need to purchase a subscription that starts at $29/month.
 Either way, we highly encourage you to give Followerwonk a try.

 Phlanx’s paid subscription currently starts at 35$/month if you get a monthly subscription.
 It gives unlimited access to Phlanx’s tools for one account.

-Mention is like a sophisticated Google Alerts.
+Mention is like a sophisticated Google Alert.
 It lets you monitor conversations from various sources on the web, including social media platforms.
 Whether you want to keep track of your brand name mentions or your competitors’, this tool will be there for you.

 This tool will help you audit your competitor’s mentions on the web and social media platforms.